 Industry leaders say guidelines are good

-Praising OSHA for its inclusion of key stakeholders early on in the process, AHCA president and CEO Charles H. Roadman II, MD, CNA, says the guidelines specifically appear to acknowledge the indelible connection between patient handling tasks and clinical care, by recommending the use of the Minimum Data Set to assess resident handling tasks.
+Praising OSHA for its inclusion of key stakeholders early in the process, AHCA president and CEO Charles H. Roadman II, MD, CNA, says the guidelines appear to acknowledge the indelible connection between patient handling tasks and clinical care by recommending use of the Minimum Data Set to assess resident handling tasks.

 In its primary suggestion, OSHA recommends that manual lifting of residents be minimized in all cases and eliminated when feasible.
 It also recommends that employers develop a process for systematically addressing ergonomics issues in their facilities and incorporate this process into an overall safety and health program.
-OSHA says an effective process will include these components:
+OSHA says an effective process will perform the following tasks:

 OSHA offers other resources

 The guidelines list a number of protocols designed to help employers with resident assessment and the determination of appropriate methods for transferring and repositioning residents.
 Some examples include the Resident Assessment Instrument published by the Centers for Medicare & Medicaid Services.
 The instrument is available at www.cms.hhs.gov/medicaid/mds20/.
 OSHA also recommends the Patient Care Ergonomics Resource Guide: Safe Patient Handling and Movement, published by the Patient Safety Center, the Veterans Health Administration, and the Department of Defense.
 This information is available at www.patientsafetycenter.com.